European Parliament: European Parliament Mediator for International Parental Child Abduction

 The chair of European Parliament Mediator for International Parental Child Abduction was established in 1987 by initiative of British MEP Charles Henry Plumb, with the goal of helping minor children of international couples victim of parental abduction.
 The Mediator finds negotiated solutions in the higher interest of the minor when said minor is abducted by a parent following separation of the couple, regardless whether married or unmarried.
 Since its institution, the chair has been held by Mairead McGuinness (since 2014), Roberta Angelilli (2009–2014), Evelyne Gebhardt (2004–2009), Mary Banotti (1995–2004), and Marie-Claude Vayssade (1987–1994).
 The Mediator's main task is to assist parents in finding a solution in the minor's best interest through mediation, i.e. a form of controversy resolution alternative to lawsuit.
 The Mediator is activated by request of a citizen and, after evaluating the request, starts a mediation process aimed at reaching an agreement.
 Once subscribed by both parties and the Mediator, the agreement is official.
 The nature of the agreement is that of a private contract between parties.
 In defining the agreement, the European Parliament offers the parties the juridical support necessary to reach a sound, lawful agreement based on legality and equity.
 The agreement can be ratified by the competent national courts and can also lay the foundation for consensual separation or divorce.

+Liaison Offices (EPLOs) & Antennas

+The European Parliament operates Liaison Offices (EPLOs) in all Member States, as well as in the United Kingdom (London and the United States (Washington, D.C.).
+On 17 September 2025, European Parliament President Roberta Metsola opened the Parliament's antenna office in Kyiv, co-located with the EU delegation in Kyiv.
+The European Parliament also operates antennas in New York (for the United Nations), Addis Ababa (for the African Union) Jakarta (for ASEAN), Tirana (for the Western Balkans), Chișinău (for Eastern Partnership).
+All antennas are co-located within the EEAS delegations.